nitishbharti235/Instagram-EditText/README.md

 # Instagram-EditText
-In this android project I have created an edittext which mimics the functionality of Instagram 'Create mode' status.
+In this android project I have created an edittext which mimics the functionality of Instagram 'Create mode' in status.
 This Edittext auto resizes the textsize for each line.

 To use this edittext: